freesoul84/ExamSeatingArrange-website/README.md

 <br/>
 <br/>
-During exam period it is very hectic task to find out where is your examination hall and on which seat would allocate to a perticular student.This is an web application develop to help student to find out their respective examination hall during semester exam.
+During exam period it is very hectic task to find out where is your examination hall and on which seat would allocate to a perticular student.This is a web application developed to help student to find out their respective examination hall during semester exam.
-This would also shows the respective seat of a student in a perticular row and also the schedule of their examination.
+This would also show the respective seat of a student in a perticular row and also the schedule of their examination.

-It is an application on which you can search your roll number to find out your examination classroom.I you want to know about your whole class then this facility is also avilable you just have to search your class year and branch.
+It is an application in which you can search your roll number to find out your examination classroom.If you want to know about your whole class then this facility is also avilable you just have to search your class , year and branch.
 You can also enter examination hall room number to see which class is allocated to which examination hall.

 This one is develop using HTML , bootstrap and LAMP(Linux ,Apache ,MySQL , PHP).

-Some changes could be done here to make it more reliable and more automatic like sending a msg to student for their ex.hall and timetable etc.
+Some changes could be done here to make it more reliable and more automatic like sending a msg to student about their examination hall and timetable etc.

 Requirements to run this are : LAMP/XAMPP/WAMP ,PhpMyAdmin
 <br/>